zuozhenggh/learning-library/oci-library/workshop-in-a-box/oci-fast-track/LAB5-FileStorageService/file_storage.md

 ![](images/cria_fs_06.png)

 ## Connectivity Issues
-File Storage is a network service, and as such, its usage, is subject to firewall rules.
+File Storage is a network service, and as such, its usage is subject to firewall rules.
 In order to mount the created mount target, we’re going to create an ingress security rule to allow File Storage Service IP traffic.

 ![](images/file_storage_07.png)